Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 * <a href="https://gitlab.com/bibloman/serial_hacking_fantom_rbvm/blob/master/vm/disassembler.cpp">Disassembler</a>

-to enable every developer in the world to write smart contracts in **any** language they want.
+to empower every developer in the world to write smart contracts in **any** language they want.
 We think it is an excellent result for a single hackathon.

-We’ve also created a <a href="http://209.97.131.179/#contract.cpp"> Smart Contract IDE.</a>
+We’ve also created a <a href="http://209.97.131.179/#contract.cpp">Smart Contract IDE.</a>

-All the code is written in C++, we have also used `make` and Docker.
+All the code except web IDE is written in C++, we have also used `make` and Docker.

 ### Virtual Machine Specification